hassan-alaie/tml-tunnel-manager/README.md

 ## Uninstallation

-1. Open Terminal and navigate to the folder containing `uninstall.sh`
+1. Open Terminal
+2. Navigate to the folder containing `uninstall.sh`
-2. Run:
+3. Run:
    ```bash
    bash uninstall.sh
    ```
-3. This removes the app, configuration, saved passwords and all leftovers
+4. This removes the app, configuration, saved passwords and all leftovers

 ---